davidfekke/TrainingContent/Graph/04 Mobile/IOS/Lab.md

 14. Copy the value specified for **Application ID**; you will need this later when coding the IOSOffice365Calendar project.
 ![Screenshot of the previous step](img/fig.21.png)

-## Exercise 1: Add Microsoft Graph SDK for iOS, ADAL for iOS, Office Rest Client for iOS libraries to a project
+## Exercise 1: Add Microsoft Authentication Library for iOS, Rest Client for iOS libraries to a project
-In this exercise you will use an existing application with the AzureAD authentication included, to add Microsoft Graph SDK for iOS, ADAL for iOS, Office Rest Client for iOS libraries in the project.
+In this exercise you will use an existing application with the AzureAD authentication included, to add Microsoft Authentication Library for iOS libraries in the project.

 01. Locate the [\\\O3651\O3651-6 Mobile\IOS\Lab Files](Lab Files) folder that contains a starter project.
 02. If you do not have Carthage installed, go ahead and install Carthage on your Mac.
 If you have brew, you can install it with the following command.